alf-p-steinbach/cppx-core-language/docs/README.md

 * a folder has an exporting namespace, e.g. `cppx::syntax`, that exports everything exported by the headers in that folder, and
 * the `cppx` namespace serves as a top-level catch-all exporting namespace.

-Mostly things are *defined* in a special namespace `cppx::_`, which client code should not use.
-One reason for not using, is that a lot of names from the standard library are brought into this namespace.
-You may not necessarily want those standard library names colliding with something in your code.
+Mostly things are *defined* in a special namespace `cppx::_`.
+A lot of names from the standard library are brought into this namespace to support the implementation code, and you may not necessarily want those standard library names colliding with something in your code.
+So, use the exporting namespaces, and not `_`.

 ### 3.1.
 The bit-level stuff.